 Blood Sugar Imbalance

 Shaking and panting can also be triggered when diabetic dogs become hypoglycemic.
 However, it’s not only diabetic dogs who are prone to low blood sugar.
 Certain breeds, such as the Italian Greyhound and Chihuahua, are also susceptible to low blood sugar simply because of their smaller and more delicate breeds.
-Fortunately, you have the ability to help your dog recover quickly in this scenario.
-Placing one tablespoon of honey or maple syrup under your dog’s tongue allows the sugar to reach the blood quickly.
+Help your dog recover quickly by placing one tablespoon of honey or maple syrup under your dog’s tongue allows the sugar to reach the blood quickly.
 Repeat this step every six hours or so while keeping your pup warm.

 Injury or Pain